Superman Returns (video game)

-Superman Returns is a video game based on the 2006 movie of the same name.
+Superman Returns is a 2006 open world action video game based on the 2006 movie of the same name.
 It was developed by EA Tiburon and co-published by Electronic Arts and Warner Bros.
 Interactive Entertainment in conjunction with DC Comics.
+It was released for PlayStation 2, Xbox, Xbox 360, and Nintendo DS.

 In the game, Superman combats Bizarro, as well as other classic villains (including Metallo, Mongul, and Riot) as well as being able to play as Bizarro in one of the minigames.
-It was produced for the Xbox 360 as well as the PlayStation 2, Xbox and Nintendo DS.

 The game features the voice and likeness of Brandon Routh (Superman / Clark Kent) as well as the voices of Kevin Spacey (Lex Luthor), Kate Bosworth (Lois Lane), Parker Posey (Kitty Kowalski) and Sam Huntington (Jimmy Olsen), all reprising their roles from the film.

-The Nintendo DS version also features games based on the film, but they are fundamentally different from the console title.
-The games were delayed from their original release date (set to coincide with the theatrical release of the film) due to design complications and issues with polish on the console game.
-The handheld games were delayed in order to preserve a simultaneous release with non-handheld SKUs.
-The games were ultimately released on November 20, 2006, in the United States and November 30 in Australia, to coincide with the DVD release of Superman Returns.